awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 We recommend enabling MFA for all accounts that have a console password\.
 Enabling MFA provides increased security for console access because it requires the authenticating principal to possess a device that emits a time\-sensitive key and have knowledge of a credential\.

 **Important**
 The AWS Config rule used for this check may take up to 4 hours to accurately report results for MFA\.
 Any findings that are generated within the first 4 hours after enabling the CIS security checks may not be accurate\.
-It may also take up to 4 hours after remediating this issue for the check to report compliance\.
+It may also take up to 4 hours after remediating this issue for the check to pass\.

 ### Remediation<a name="cis-1.2-remediation"></a>